Civic Engagement Fund

 2017 Grant Information

 In 2017, applications for the Civic Engagement Fund will be accepted by invitation only.
-Nonprofits that would like to explore their civic project ideas should send a memo containing a brief description (no more than one paragraph) of the idea to email@example.com.
+Eligible nonprofits that would like to be considered for an invitation to apply should send a memo containing a brief description of the project or idea to email@example.com by June 23, 2017.
+Nonprofit eligibility requirements can be found in the program guidelines.